-With adults and older children, the most common hearing screening is called a pure-tone test which identifies even the faintest tones that can be heard at varying frequencies, from a low pitch to a high pitch.
+With adults and older children, the most common hearing test is called a pure-tone test which identifies even the faintest tones that can be heard at varying frequencies, from a low pitch to a high pitch.
+This is sometimes referred to as a hearing screening.
 Typically, the child or adult will wear earphones during the test.
 Wearing earphones is typically not an issue with adults but, at times, children are uncomfortable with them.
 This isn’t a problem.
 At that point, we’ll pass these tones at their varying frequencies through a speaker inside one of our sound booths.
-We refer to this as sound-field screening and the results are recorded in an audiogram – a graph that illustrates and indicates the type, degree, and configuration of hearing loss, if there is any.
+We refer to this as sound-field screening and the results are recorded on an audiogram – a graph that illustrates and indicates the type, degree, and configuration of hearing loss, if there is any.

 Make sure that children’s ears are screened regularly throughout their elementary school years.
 Adults should regularly visit their primary doctor’s office for checkups.